The Sales Throwdown team and I are going to try something new. It’s not new to the internet or anything, just new to us.

 Full disclosure: I am also the wife (formerly girlfriend) that John talks about occasionally.
 We’ve been together for 20 years.
 We have an awesome 12-year-old daughter and a goofy, loving Dachshund mix named Tina.
 There have been a number of other random pets over the years, including adorable rats, two tarantulas, and the sweetest pug ever born.
 Sadly, they are no longer with us.

 So, why am I writing this blog?

 Well, I have never been a salesperson in my entire life.
 I worked in retail at a used bookstore for an exceptionally long time, but that’s not really sales.
 So, I’m even more new to the sales world than the newest newbie.

 For many years, I believed what most people think about selling.
 You were either born to do it, or you weren’t.

 But through John’s studying in both sales and psychology and his constant talking about it, I now know that it’s just not true.
 By all accounts, John never should have been a salesperson.
 However, he’s excellent at it.

 Even though I am not currently a salesperson, listening to their podcast is still very helpful for me.

 First of all, the kind of communication they talk about is relevant in way more than just sales situations.
-I can’t even tell you how much better communication started to get between John and I when he started learning this stuff.
+I can’t even tell you how much better communication started to get between John and me when he started learning this stuff.
 When they say it improves relationships, they don’t necessarily just mean client/salesperson relationships or business relationships.

 So, I may not be a salesperson now, but I’ll have to start selling myself and my services soon.

-Thanks for reading and I’ll see you soon!
+Thanks for reading, and I’ll see you soon!